languagecodec/languagecodec.github.io/index.md

 </table>

 <p>&nbsp;</p>
-8. It's delightful to hear it in a London theatre.<br>
+8.It's delightful to hear it in a London theatre.<br>
 <table>
     <tr>
         <th> GT</th>